Exploring natural sensitive skin products that won’t irritate skinPosted on May 25, 2023 Written by: 100% PURE®

 Ingredients like chamomile, calendula, and aloe just to name a few are wonderful for soothing and calming inflamed irritated skin.

-Hyaluronic acid, aloe, cactus and other ingredients that provide hydration to skin are beneficial to skin that is sensitive because if the lipid barrier is compromised, it is much easier for transdermal water loss to occur.
-This means that the skin will lose some of its much needed hydration, therefore it should be replenished with hydrating ingredients.
+Hyaluronic acid, aloe, cactus, and other ingredients that provide hydration to skin are beneficial to sensitive skin because if the lipid barrier is compromised, it is much easier for transdermal water loss to occur.
+This means that the skin will lose some of its much-needed hydration.
+Therefore, it should be replenished with hydrating ingredients.

-Not all skin care products are created equal.
-Many may not be suitable for delicate, sensitive skin because of their ingredients.
-Some top offending skin care ingredients include:
+Not all skincare products are created equal.
+Many may not be suitable for delicate, sensitive skin because of their harsh ingredients.
+Some top offending skincare ingredients include:

 Strong fragrances can be an irritant for sensitive skin.
-Synthetic fragrances are often irritating, but even essential oils can be triggers for some.
+Synthetic fragrances are often irritating, but even essential oils can be triggers for skin sensitivity.